 Further Madrid Resources:

-Ultimate Vegan Guide to Madrid: Our massive resources with all of the vegan restaurants, cafes, and places with vegan options in Madrid.
+Ultimate Vegan Guide to Madrid: Our massive guide compiling of all of the vegan restaurants, cafes, and places with vegan options near the center of Madrid.

-Places for Vegan Menu del dia in Madrid: Where to have the best vegan lunch specials – a Spanish tradition!
+Places for Vegan Menu del dia in Madrid: Where to have the best vegan lunch specials – our favorite, better-than-tapas, Spanish tradition!